Manuel Corchado y Juarbe: Spanish Courts

 Corchado y Juarbe was a supporter of the Spanish Revolución of 1868, believing that the Spanish colonies will enjoy more liberties with the establishment of the new regime.
-In 1871, after the success of the revolution, which established a republican government, he was elected to represent the District of Mayagüez and Puerto Rico before the Spanish Courts in Barcelona.
+In 1871, after the success of the revolution, which established a republican government, he was elected to represent the municipality of Mayagüez and Puerto Rico before the Spanish Courts in Barcelona.
 Corchado y Juarbe made use of his position to denounce the use of capital punishment and voice his support of the new Spanish Constitution.
 He also delivered speeches in which he favored the improvement of social and economic conditions for the Spanish colonies.
 In 1875, the Spanish royal family returned to power and Corchado y Juarbe decided that it was too dangerous to continue in his political quest.
 In 1879, he returned to Puerto Rico.

 In 1881, he moved to the city of Ponce because of health problems and continued writing for "El Agente" where he expressed his views.
 He then became a member of the new Reformist Party and ran for the position of representative to the Spanish Courts for said party.
-He was elected to represent the District of Aguadilla and returned to Spain.
+He was elected to represent the municipality of Aguadilla and returned to Spain.

-Corchado y Juarbe made many enemies because of his views and was accused of electoral fraud.
+Corchado y Juarbe enemies because of his views and was accused of electoral fraud.
 He defended the legality of his election to represent Puerto Rico before the Spanish Courts to no avail.
 Corchado y Juarbe returned to Madrid and was challenged to a gun duel.
 He accepted the challenge and on November 30, 1884, died of the wounds received.
 Moments before he died, he told his wife the following:

 Tell them my name, that I accomplished the mission of sacrificing my life for my country.

 Legacy

 Corchado y Juarbe's body was buried in Madrid.
-In 1935, a committee of local citizens was formed to return his body to Isabela and to erect a monument to honor his memory and life.
+In 1935, a committee of local citizens was formed to return his body to Isabela and to crear a monument to honor his memory and life.
 As a result, in 1993, his remains were transferred from Madrid to Isabela and interred in the local cemetery.

 Puerto Rican poet José Gualberto Padilla dedicated a poem to the memory of Corchado y Juarbe titled "En la muerte de Corchado".
 A school, a street and the city square in his hometown, Isabela are named after him.
 On July 17, 1998, the Puerto Rican Legislature passed and approved Law 132 which designates the week beginning September 12 as "Manuel Corchado y Juarbe week".